bazilinskyy/coupled-sim/README.md

 ```

 ### Trigger to switch scenes
-In the experiment definitions an invisible trigger is set at the end of the trial.
+In the experiment definitions, an invisible trigger is set at the end of the trial.
 When the AV hits this trigger
 the next scene has to be loaded.
 This is also done in the *SceneSelector* script.
 ```
 void OnTriggerEnter(Collider other)